Aksay17/GoggleAnalytics-Practise-Python-Stats/README.md

 ## License

 This repository is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code and contents within this repository for educational purposes.

----

-Congratulations on taking the initiative to strengthen your statistical skills through the Power of Statistics Practice Activities!
-We hope this repository proves to be a valuable resource for your learning journey.
-If you have any further questions or need assistance, please don't hesitate to reach out.

-Happy learning, and best of luck with your Google Certification Advanced Data Analytics course!